 Timber Creek Campground is the only campground on the west side of the park.
 Located at 8900 feet (3000 m) along the Colorado River about eight miles north of the Grand Lake entrance to Rocky Mountain National Park.
 A mountain pine beetle infestation caused most of the trees to be removed, so there is no shade at campsites.
-There is also a limit on vehicle length of no longer then 30ft allowed in Timber Creek Campground.
+Camping in a trailer or RV?
+Please be advised, this campground has a total vehicle length limit of 30 ft.
+RVs and combined vehicles and trailers that exceed this limit cannot camp in Timber Creek Campground.

 Timber Creek Camgpround contains single family tent-only sites, walk-to sites, and RV sites (30ft or less) without hookups.
 There is no group camping at Rimber Creek Campground.
 If you are looking for a group site, please check Glacier Basin Camground located on the east side of the park located off of the Bear Lake Road.
 Each campsite is equipped with a picnic table, and fire ring with grate.

 During the summer season, a dump station is located in the campground and is open for use to all campers.
 Additional dumpsters and recycling areas are scattered throughout the campground for the camper's convenience.

 For visitors who are camping at Aspenglen, Glacier Basin, and Timber Creek Campgrounds, your Timed Entry Permit is included with your camping reservation.
 In 2023, these campers will be able to initially enter the park beginning at 1 p.m. on the first day of their camping reservation, which is also the check in time for all park campgrounds.
 Campers who plan to enter the park earlier in the day will have to enter the park outside of the times when Timed Entry Permits are in effect (for example, before 9 a.m. for most areas of the park).